-During the special session on Monday, December 21, the Oregon state legislators did not discuss the foreclosure moratorium that is set to expire on December 31, 2020.
+During the special session on Monday, December 21, the Oregon state legislators did not discuss the foreclosure moratorium set to expire on December 31, 2020.
 In the meantime, there are still some federal protections in place.
-According to the Consumer Financial Protection Bureau, “For federally backed loans, your lender or loan servicer may not foreclosure on you until after February 28, 2021.”
+According to the Consumer Financial Protection Bureau, “For federally backed loans, your lender or loan servicer may not file foreclosure on you until after February 28, 2021.”

 The Real estate gurus in Oregon and across the nation have been predicting a massive real estate crash in 2021.
 Some of them have forecasted the market fall by June next year.
 However, looking at the factors involved in the actual real estate situation.
 I dare to say that the real estate market crisis is already in progress.